nioc/homepage/README.md

 ### Within an Nginx container

 Unzip files from the archive into a directory (`/home/myuser/homepage` for example), you should have:
-- Nginx configuration file: `default.conf.template`
+- Nginx configuration templates folder: `templates`
 - builded app folder: `homepage-app`

 Create a `conf` folder